Dealing Safely with Mechanical Low Back Pain

 Please follow the recommended dose ALWAYS.

-For medicines like Ibuprofen, remeber never to have them on an emoty stomach.
+For medicines like Ibuprofen, remember never to have them on an empty stomach.

-If there is no benefit from these medicines after 72 hours, seek medical advice.
+If these medicines have no benefit after 72 hours, seek medical advice.

 Non-medication devices that may provide some help – lumbar supports, heat lamps etc

-Don't forget to observe and maintain good posture - walking, sitting; or when lying in bed.
+Don’t forget to observe and maintain good posture – walking, sitting or lying in bed.